jhmcstanton/jhmcstanton.github.io/posts/blog/2021-01-02-decouple-insurance.markdown

 ## Personal Freedom

-A major benefit of the existing employer/worker relationship is that the employer has an additional retention scheme for workers.
+A major benefit of the existing employer/worker relationship (for the employer) is that the employer has an additional retention scheme for workers.
 This is a charitable way of saying that workers feel uncomfortable finding different work because any change in insurance can have unforeseen consequences.
 Workers are even less inclined to take a leave of absence or undertake their own business endeavor where they will likely have to pay much more for insurance or drop their coverage entirely.
 This limits personal mobility for the worker and heavily favors the employer in an already lopsided relationship.

 ## Illusion of Choice